thegleb/CarND-Capstone/docs/writeup.md

  The `tl_detector` run the most recent available camera image through a neural network to detect any traffic lights with their status.

-## Models and arquitectures explored
+## Models and architectures explored

-The selection of a model an aquitecutre is important as this influences the accuracy and efficiency in detecting traffic lights.
+The selection of a model an architecture is important as this influences the accuracy and efficiency in detecting traffic lights.

-We considered different models and arquitectures:
+We considered different models and architectures:

 - Faster-rcnn: this is a type of architecture/model that have two training phase.
 First it has a region proposal network to obtain the region of interest.
 In addition, it has a classification network.
 - SSD (Single Shot Detection) architecture: Instead of having a two training phase, this type of architecture have just one training phase.
 Therefore, this architecture can be trained end-to-end.